Limitations and Improvements of the Intelligent Driver Model (IDM): Improvements for the IDM

 A straight forward improvement consists of projecting the velocity to nonnegative values.
 This is detailed in the following \cref{defi:IDM_projected_velocities}: \begin{definition}[IDM with projection to nonnegative velocities] Given \cref{ass:input_datum}, we replace the acceleration in \cref{defi:IDM_acc} and velocity for the IDM model in \cref{defi:IDM_model} by

 and call the model the \textbf{velocity projected IDM}. \end{definition} \begin{theorem}[Existence and uniqueness of solutions for small times] Given \cref{ass:input_datum} the velocity projected IDM in \cref{defi:IDM_projected_velocities} admits on a sufficiently small time horizon \(T^{*}\in\R_{>0}\) a unique solution \((x,v)\in W^{1,\infty}((0,T^{*}))^{2}\). \end{theorem} \begin{proof} The proof is almost identical to the proof of \cref{theo:well_posedness_small_time_horizon} when recalling that the right hand side is still locally Lipschitz-continuous.
-We do not go into details. \end{proof} However, as we will see the model's solution will not exist for general initial datum: \begin{example}[The following vehicle waits for too long to start driving] Assume that the constants and initial data as in \cref{ex:negative_velocity} with $\varepsilon < s_0$.
+We do not go into details. \end{proof} However, as we will see the model has some drawbacks: \begin{example}[The following vehicle waits for too long to start driving] Assume that the constants and initial data as in \cref{ex:negative_velocity} with $\varepsilon < s_0$.
 Then, the leading vehicle's trajectory can be computed as

 and the leading vehicle's velocity can be computed as

 Plugging this into the change of the vehicle's velocity we obtain the following system of ODEs

 Note that